saifalfalah/react-handbook/content/react-code-splitting/index.md

 ---
-title: "Code Splitting in React"
-date: 2018-12-22T07:00:00+02:00
+title: 'Code Splitting'
-description: "What is Code Splitting and how to introduce it in a React app"
+description: 'What is Code Splitting and how to introduce it in a React app'
-tags: react
 ---

 Modern JavaScript applications can be quite huge in terms of bundle size.
 You don't want your users to have to download a 1MB package of JavaScript (your code and the libraries you use) just to load the first page, right?
 But this is what happens by default when you ship a modern Web App built with Webpack bundling.